Cuis-Smalltalk/Learning-Cuis/SamplePackage1.md

 ### Add a Class Comment

-Noting the red 'THIS CLASS HAS NO COMMENT!', now is a good time to add some description of the new class.
+Noting the 'Please enter a comment for this class', now is a good time to add some description of the new class.

 ![Cuis Window](SamplePkg/IA-EN-Dict-015.png)